-This paper is concerned with the open issue of reliably specifying, in real time, the vertical electron density distribution in the upper ionosphere.
-We share our experience in developing a technique for reconstructing the ionospheric electron profile and the recent implementation of this technique into an operational system based on measurements from the collocated digital ionosonde and GNSS receiver installed at the RMI Geophysical Centre in Dourbes (50.1N, 4.6E).
-The system, dubbed LIEDR (Local Ionospheric Electron Density profile Reconstruction), acquires and promptly processes the incoming measurements, computes the full-height ionospheric electron density profile, and displays the resulting profilograms.
-LIEDR is designed to operate in continuous real-time mode for service applications and to provide historical data/plots for research applications and further developments of the system.
+An operational system is being developed for calculating and displaying the vertical electron density profiles based on measurements from the collocated digital ionosonde and GNSS receiver installed at the RMI Geophysical Centre in Dourbes (50.1N, 4.6E).
+The system, dubbed LIEDR (Local Ionospheric Electron Density profile Reconstruction), acquires and promptly processes the incoming measurements, computes the full-height ionospheric electron density profile utilizing a previously developed technique, and displays the resulting profilograms.
+The current update rate is 15 min and the latency is about 10 min.
+LIEDR is primarily designed to operate in continuous real-time mode for service applications and, simultaneously, to provide historical data/plots for research applications and further developments of the system.
+Envisaged applications include: testing and developing various ionosphere-plasmasphere models, facilitating ionospheric data assimilation and tomography applications, optimising radio system and GNSS positioning operations, investigating ionospheric storms and other space-weather studies.